HRK Eagles Homeschool Co-Ed Competitive

 Since 2017, HRK has had a policy in line with the Illinois High School Association (IHSA) rule: HRK athletes are allowed to play for (and practice with) only one school or club track and field team during the outdoor track season.
 If an athlete is on a school or club track and field team, they will have to make a decision about which team they want to be part of.

-When & Where: March 2nd (tentatively) through the end of May (tentatively).
+When & Where: March 2nd through the end of May (tentatively).
 Practices will be held from 3:45-5:30 p.m. on Mondays and Thursdays outdoors at Village Church of Gurnee and Tuesdays from 3:45-5:30 p.m. at Nippersink Forest Preserve.
-Exact days are still being determined.
-Indoor practices will be held at the Libertyville Sports Complex.
+Indoor practices will be held at the Libertyville Sports Complex on Mondays and Thursdays if the weather calls for it.
+Tuesdays at Nippersink Forest Preserve will be for 4th-12th graders only.
+This day will focus not only on running but field events, relay exchanges, and hurdles as well.

 Team Verse: Philippians 1:9-11 (ESV) “And this is my prayer, that your love may abound more and more, with knowledge and all discernment, so that you may approve what is excellent, and so be pure and blameless for the day of Christ, filled with the fruit of righteousness that comes through Jesus Christ, to the glory and praise of God.”